Ready to maximize profits and optimize operations for your dispensary?

 • Read more about Meadow’s Cycle Count functionality.

-2. Separate METRC batches and keep your inventory room organized:
+Separate METRC batches and keep your inventory room organized

 Keeping track of multiple batches of stock can be complex, which is why it’s important to store them separately by their SKUs or tags.
-Additionally, in Meadow, you can track inventory transactions on the product level or in a report.
-Also, keeping the actual inventory room organized will prevent confusion when counting or looking up products.
+In Meadow, you can track sales and adjustments by product or package ID.
+Keeping the actual inventory room organized will prevent confusion when counting or locating products.

-3. Remember to count new product shipments when they’re delivered:
+Remember to count new product shipments when they’re delivered

-Make sure that whenever a shipment arrives, you take the time to count physical products to make sure it matches up with the paperwork before accepting it into your POS system.
-It’s easy for mistakes to happen during distribution so this step will save you from having an inaccurate product count down the line.
+Make sure that whenever a cannabis product delivery/shipment arrives, you take the time to count physical products.
+Make sure the physical shipment of product matches up with the Metrc paperwork before accepting it into your POS system.
+It’s easy for mistakes to happen during the distribution process so this step will save you from having an inaccurate product count down the line.
+During the delivery, you should also be confirming the Metrc manifest matches electronically and physically, that the product passes legal standards, and that the blue Metrc tags are accounted for.

 With Meadow, you can instantly update your menu and transfer products in real-time without having to split Metrc batches.
 Check out this quick clip on how to quickly transfer products from one inventory location to another.